fmrtl73/pxdocs/content/key-management/kubernetes-secrets/pvc-encryption-using-CSI/_index.md

 hidden: false
 ---

 This article discusses the PVC encryption methods used with the Kubernetes Container Storage Interface.
-For detaile about using Portworx with CSI, refer to the [Portworx with CSI](/portworx-install-with-kubernetes/storage-operations/csi/) page.
+For details about using Portworx with CSI, refer to the [Portworx with CSI](/portworx-install-with-kubernetes/storage-operations/csi/) page.

 ## Prerequisites